 The TREBLAB Z7 Pro Wireless are better headphones than the TREBLAB X5 Truly Wireless.
 The Z7 Pro are over-ears that are more comfortable, better-built, and have significantly better noise isolation.
 Their battery performance is superior, and they support multi-device pairing, meaning you can connect them with up to two devices at a time.
 However, the X5 are in-ears and are a better choice if you want something more portable and stable.
 They also have a more neutral sound profile, which some people may prefer.

-Depending on your preferences, you may prefer either the Razer Opus Wireless 2021 or TREBLAB Z7 Pro Wireless.
-While both headphones are comfortable, the Razer are better built, have a more neutral sound profile, and their companion app offers a couple of EQ presets to help you adjust their sound.
-They also have a better battery performance.
-However, the TREBLAB have a significantly better noise isolation performance, and they support multi-device pairing as well as aptX and aptX HD.
+The Razer Opus Wireless 2021 are better headphones than the TREBLAB Z7 Pro Wireless.
+While both headphones are comfortable, the Razer are better built, have a more neutral sound profile, which some users may prefer, and their companion app offers a couple of EQ presets to help you adjust their sound.
+They also have a better battery performance and their ANC is able to block out significantly more ambient noise.
+However, the TREBLAB support multi-device pairing as well as aptX and aptX HD.

 The Anker Soundcore Life Q35 Wireless are better headphones than the TREBLAB Z7 Pro Wireless.
 While both headphones are comfortable and well-built, the Anker ones have a more neutral sound profile, more customization features such as a graphic EQ and presets, and a slightly better noise isolation performance.
 However, the TREBLAB have a better battery performance, and they support aptX and aptX HD codecs, which is good if you prefer high-quality audio.